louisguitton/friendly-broccoli/README.md

 ### TO DO

 * improve video storage
+  * fix Internal Server Error that comes after auth0's managemepent API token expired
+  * add question id to S3 name
   * a submission's questions are accessible via videos, why directly ?
-  * add question id to S3 name
+  * handle submission delete (if no videos then delete, if submission delete then videos delete) and video delete (if video delete then S3 files delete)
   * fix the bug: when re-recording a video, both the old one and the new one get submitted
 * add personality test and english test to the flow and Submission
 * other misc